IcannAI/Microsoft-curriculum-bootcamp/README.md

 - Text files, text messages, video files are examples of unstructured data.

 ##### Semi-structured
-Semi-structured data has features that make it a combination of structured and unstructured data.
-It doesn't typically conform to a format of rows and columns but is organized in a way that is considered structured and may follow a fixed format or set of rules.
-The structure will vary between sources, such as a well defined hierarchy to something more flexible that allows for easy integration of new information.
-Metadata are indicators that help decide how the data is organized and stored and will have various names, based on the type of data.
-Some common names for metadata are tags, elements, entities and attributes.
-For example, a typical email message will have a subject, body and a set of recipients and can be organized by whom or when it was sent.
+- Semi-structured data combines elements of both organised and unstructured data.
+It is organised in a way that is considered structured and may adhere to a prearranged pattern or set of principles, but often does not follow a format of rows and columns.
+- The structure will differ depending on the source, ranging from a clearly defined hierarchy to something more adaptable that makes it simple to incorporate new information.
+- Based on the type of data, metadata will have various names and serve as indicators for how the data is kept and arranged.
+Tags, elements, entities, and attributes are a few of the frequent names for metadata.
+For example, an email message has a topic, a body, and a list of recipients.
+It can also be classified according to whom and when it was delivered.
 - HTML, CSV files, JavaScript Object Notation (JSON) are examples of semi-structured data.